mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 ##### Mitigation

-If possible, the easiest mitigation is to rebuild the image from the *client side*.
-This can be for example, retrying the CI job that was responsible for building the image in the first place.
+If possible, the most straightforward mitigation is to rebuild the image from the *client side*.
+This can be, for example, retrying the CI job that was responsible for building the image in the first place.

-Alternatively, on the *server side*, once we know the corresponding repository and tag, we can look at the online GC logs to identify when the corresponding image manifest and/or layers where deleted and the reason why.
+Alternatively, on the *server side*, once we know the corresponding repository and tag, we can look at the online GC logs to identify when the corresponding image manifest and/or layers were deleted and the reason why.

 If proven to be a false positive, online GC should be disabled until further analysis.
 This can be done by setting [`gc.disabled`](https://gitlab.com/gitlab-org/container-registry/-/blob/e58e8c2f66c246fbdae7ace849238b08e7bfbb25/docs/configuration.md#gc) to `true` in the registry config.
 After that, we can attempt to recover the deleted manifest or blob.

 The registry bucket has a retention period for deleted objects (set to 30 days), which means we can recover deleted data from the bucket.
-Similarly, for the database, we can attempt to recover delete data from one of the delayed/archive replicas.
+Similarly, we can attempt to recover deleted data from one of the delayed/archive replicas for the database.

 ##### Possible corrective actions